Short-Lease Bridging Loans

 A broker’s job is to find you the best deal and support you in your application through the process.
 A good broker will be able to make the process easier, leaning on their experience to avoid any potential issues before they arise.

 That said, some brokers charge a fee (as mentioned above), which adds further costs.
-We don’t charge a fee for our service.
+At ABC Finance, we don’t charge a fee for our service.

 How long do they take to complete?